UTFR/Powertrain-Firmware/CAN/ReadMe.txt

  --> mcp2515_c_connector.h and mcp2515_c_connector.cpp expose the functions in the MCP2515 class
      in pure C so the driver code can extended without C++.
-	- Simply call the functions in these files from any C file/directly from your Arduino code.
+	- Simply call the functions in these files from any C file or directly from your Arduino code.

 ====================================================================================================
-Function Signature Convention (subject to change)
+Function Signature Convention and Type Conventions (subject to change)
 ====================================================================================================

  --> return_type mcp2515_c_functionName(void *device, other_params){ ... }
  	- NOTE: return_type and other_params must be C compatible types/structs

+ --> typedef enum {
+           ENUMNAME_MEMBERDESCRIPTION0_C = 0,
+	   ENUMNAME_MEMBERDESCRIPTION1_C = 1,
+     } ENUMNAME_C;